Smail98/TutorialRepository/HowTheInternetWorks.md

 5. HTTP: hyper text transfer protocol
 6. HTTPS: secured hyper text transfer protocol
-7. ICAN: runs Domain Name Server (DNS)
+7. ICAN: runs Domain Name Server (DNS).
+ICAN uses trees to run DNS servers
 8. Hierarchy of servers: there is a layer of DNS servers before the ICAN server can be reached
 9. Software Protocol: an agreement on something being done.
 10. Browser and functions: